-Foliage Projective Coverage (FPC) was measured in each quadrat.
+FPC was measured in each quadrat.
 Methods used were adapted from Specht (1981) and Specht (1983).
 FPC was recorded for canopy species and for groups of species making up the shrub and ground cover.
-The spread of foliage was measured on a 1 m by 1 m grid, set out with measuring tapes and recorded on grid paper.
+The spread of foliage was measured on a 1 x 1 m grid, set out with measuring tapes and recorded on grid paper.
 Vegetation layers included ground cover, shrubs (≤ 2 m), overstorey and emergent trees.
 Plate 1 shows an example (Quadrat 5) of the grid layout with measuring tapes for each quadrat.